it3049c-fall22-henderson/chatting-application-chintavs/README.md

 ## Self-Reflection:
 This assignment didn't take me that long and was easier compared to other labs before.
 I also learned about HTTP requests in my previous co-op, but it was a nice refresher.
+Learning how to use localstorage was new to me but it wasn't too hard to figure out

 ### How long it took me to finish this?
 30 minutes